shwethareddy0/social-network-API/README.md

 ## Description

-Social Network back-end is an application that provides APIs to create, update,delete and view the all the users, friends with the associated thoughts and reactions.
+Social Network back-end is an application that provides APIs to create, update, delete and view all the users, friends with the associated thoughts and reactions.

-This application uses the MongoDB to store the data,Mongoose as an ODM application and Express.js to develop the RESTful APIs.
+This application uses the MongoDB to store the data, Mongoose as an ODM application and Express.js to develop the RESTful APIs.

 Here is a walkthrough [video](https://drive.google.com/file/d/1RkmIKHQXH4rXHWklZTgQ9sOvSwHlN55V/view) demonstrating the functionality of the application.